Investing term

 Total assets minus total liabilities — the accounting net worth of the business.

 Book value is a company's accounting net worth — total assets minus total liabilities — as recorded on the balance sheet.
-It's what would theoretically remain for shareholders if the company sold everything at its stated value and paid off all debts.
-It anchors the price-to-book ratio, though for asset-light businesses it can badly understate real worth.
+It's what would theoretically remain for shareholders if the company sold everything at its stated value and paid off all its debts.

 For example

-A company with $10M of assets and $6M of debt has a $4M book value — but if its real value is a brand or software, book value misses most of it.
+A company with $10M of assets and $6M of liabilities has a book value of $4M — its accounting net worth, whatever the market thinks it's worth.